BijanProjects/AI_Medical_Agent/README.md

-# AI Medical Agent
+# RAGMed

-AI Medical Agent leverages Retrieval-Augmented Generation (RAG) to analyze medical question-and-answer datasets, providing users with expert-informed recommendations for their medical queries.
+RAGMed leverages Retrieval-Augmented Generation (RAG) to analyze medical question-and-answer datasets, providing users with expert-informed recommendations for their medical queries.
 This project aims to enhance medical decision-making by integrating advanced natural language processing techniques with reliable medical data sources.

 ## Features